I Won't Get Fooled Again.

 I felt like such an idiot, I had been scammed.
 There would be no Wayne Gretzky or Bobby Orr rookie cards for me at this time.
 Instead of throwing the ring in the garbage, I put the ring and the certificate in the glove box of my truck the next day.
 I figured if anything it would be a good $230 reminder the next time I was tempted to fall for another too good to be true street scam.

-A reminder so that I won't get fooled again.
+A costly reminder so that I won't get fooled again.

 Fast forward a couple years and I am making a delivery at a supermarket in the Junction area of Toronto.
-I had just gotten out of my truck when scammer #2 came out of nowhere and he startled me when he came up from behind my truck.
+I had just gotten out of my truck when scammer #2 came out of nowhere.
+He startled me as he came up from behind my truck.

 “Hey man, ya wanna buy a diamond ring?” were the first words out of his mouth.